jellysquider/accesscontrol/README.md

 }
 ```

 This endpoint additionally requires a signed JWT token that carries a valid subject (`sub`).
-This is used to validate that only key members – as identifier by [AROOO](https://github.com/doubleunion/arooo) – are authorized to unlock the door.
+This is used to validate that only key members – as identified by [AROOO](https://github.com/doubleunion/arooo) – are authorized to unlock the door.
 Ostensibly, anyone with access to the signing key on the Double Union network would also have this ability, so it should be kept secure.

 The signing key is configured by the environment variable `ACCESS_CONTROL_SIGNING_KEY`.
 AROOO is configured with the same signing key and [provides an API](https://github.com/doubleunion/arooo/blob/main/app/controllers/members/access_controller.rb) for key members to generate short-lived tokens for unlocking the door.